 Oxley characterized the hunt as ‘barbaric.’
 Not barbaric to Oxley, however, was dirtier water for the indigenous people, the increase in poaching, the diminished habitat reclamation and the foreseeable deaths of more young rhinos.
 Every consequence favored by Oxley was irrefutably immoral.

 I search for explanations for the lust for dead animals and the willingness for lethal consequences exhibited by so-called pro-animal groups.
 I confess my search is on-going.
-Richard Spiegle, a prominent Denver psychologist and courtroom expert witness offers an explanation, if only a partial one: cognitive dissonance.
+One explanation is cognitive dissonance.
 The condition describes how the human mind deals with conflicting ideas, values or philosophies.
 How do Oxley, Feral and the anti-hunting Colorado folks justify their positions, which are inimical to wildlife welfare?
 They choose a comforting if simplistic abstraction over reality, such as that human intervention with wildlife is evil.
 A superb non-hunting example is the espousing of a $15 minimum wage, though the data overwhelmingly shows that the increased wage causes employment to decrease and mostly hurts the poor or those who are already struggling to make a living.
 Pinpointing Idealism and Cognitive Dissonance Several factors influence the degree and strength of the dissonance, one of which is quite illuminating: Thoughts—cognitions—that are more personal, such as beliefs about the self, tend to result in greater dissonance.
 This may be the motherlode of insight.
 It explains that the dissonance tolerated would be greater in a person who strongly needed to believe he or she was good, moral and caring.
 So the person who drives an electric car to feel good about himself or herself will suppress the knowledge or refuse to become informed that the electricity, battery production, battery disposal and transport of parts may cause more pollution and environmental damage than driving a gasoline car.

 Cognitive dissonance, however, does not address a critical question: What kind of person is susceptible to the cognitive dissonance as opposed to the person who will deal with conflict in the pursuit of truth?